wp-plugins/wp-plugin-info-card/readme.txt

 * **containerid:** custom div id, may be used for anchor (default: wp-pic-PLUGIN-NAME)
 * **margin:** custom container margin - eg: "15px 0" (default: empty)
 * **clear:** clear float before or after the card: before, after (default: empty)
+* **expiration:** cache duration in minutes - numeric format only (default: 10)
 * **custom:** value to output : url, name, version, author, requires, rating, num_ratings, downloaded, last_updated, download_link (default: empty)

+Caches (transients) are purged everyday (since 1.1) thanks to a cron job to help you keeping your DB clean.
+If you set the parameter **expiration** to 0 (no expire), the corresponding cache will actually be removed in the next 24 hours.

 = Basic example =